Stetsasonic: History

-Fruitkwan and Prince Paul were founding members of the Gravediggaz, while the latter also became a record producer.
+Frukwan and Prince Paul were founding members of the Gravediggaz, while the latter also became a record producer.
 Daddy-O went on to a solo career, while also working as a record producer, working with Freestyle Fellowship, Mary J. Blige, Positive K and the Red Hot Chili Peppers, among others.
 Prince Paul went on to produce the trio De La Soul.
 Drummer Bobby Simmons pursued work in public access, forming the show Flava Videos in the mid-1990s on Channel 26 (New York).
 In 2017, Simmons was a contestant on the FOX game show Beat Shazam where he was partnered with singer Shannon.
 MC Delite is currently the President and CEO of Flight Entertainment and a public speaker.
 DBC proceeded to produce tracks for Third World and the Cookie Crew, among others.
 In 1995, he became the owner and operator of Raw Beat Productions, a music & video recording studio, located in Philadelphia.
 In 2016, he invented the MN-1 Advanced Portable Power System, which is a sustainable energy source with a swappable battery compartment and solar-based charging system.

 Wise also participated in a few commercials in which he lends his beatbox sounds.
 One was for Campbell's Soup in which a cartoon of a B-boy bear beatboxes.
 The commercial was broadcast amid Saturday morning cartoons.
 Wise was also featured in a documentary on the art of the human beatbox, Breath Control: the History of the Human Beat Box, which was shown at the Tribeca Film Festival and also featured fellow human percussionists such as Doug E. Fresh, Biz Markie, Ready Rock C, and Emanon.

-Stetsasonic's most recent release was "(Now Ya'll Givin' Up) Love" (2020).
+Stetsasonic released the single "(Now Ya'll Givin' Up) Love" in 2020.
 They proposed an upcoming album called Here We Go Again.